Events

 Paul Molyneaux: A Doryman’s Reflection

-PMM Visitors Center 2 Church St., Searsport, ME
+PMM Visitors Center 2 Church St., Searsport, ME, United States

 What happens when the oceans are emptied of all their fish?
 What happens when three hundred years of human knowledge and expertise disappear before the onslaught of the technology-driven world?
 Author and fisherman Paul Molyneaux will answer these questions during our speaker’s series on September 7 at 7pm in the Museum Admissions Center at 2 Church Street.